wmhuber2/Nomitron/AdminREADME.md

 +       admin commands may be executed
 -    !subtractTurn
-+       subtracts one from every age counter in Harvest Tiles This Bot's Code May Be Found At: https://github.com/wmhuber2/Nomitron/
++       subtracts one from every age counter in Harvest Tiles
+-    !ping
++       ping bot for a response
+This Bot's Code May Be Found At: https://github.com/wmhuber2/Nomitron/